Postgraduate MA

 Career Links

-This programme has links with a number of industry bodies, including Joss Arnott Dance, The Lowry and Company Chameleon.
+This Master’s degree in Dance Performance has links with a number of strategic bodies for Dance in the UK including Joss Arnott Dance, The Lowry, Company Chameleon.

 What you need to know